How to Create and Export Web Components From a React Application

 Web Components aims to solve such problems — it consists of three main technologies, which can be used together to create versatile custom elements with encapsulated functionality that can be reused wherever you like without fear of code collisions.

-The React component can be registered as a Web Component.
-Another application (or just a plain HTML page) can then import and use that Web Component.
+While it seems like Web Components are aimed at reducing HTML duplication, we can also register React (and other modern JS libraries) components.
+Then, another application (or just a plain HTML page) can then import and use that Web Component.
 With this approach, components are encapsulated within a shadow DOM and can’t interfere with the rest of the application.

 Creating our Web Component